Nimbo1999/financeiro/README.md

    authentication/internal/messaging/\*.go and move to a module where the applications can reuse the client without having to implement the logic internally.
 3. Review the gRPC transport credentials, how would I grant TLS support for the communications?
+4. Refactor the Circuit Breaker pattern of each service.
+The goal is to create a Circuit Breaker module and make it available to all the services that would like to install it.
+This way I can have the benefit of a centralized implementation that would provide the same behavior and develop experience across the different services of my solution.